 ObsEva Announces Dismissal of Moratorium Proceedings

-GENEVA, Switzerland – December 19, 2022 – ObsEva SA OBSVOBSN)), a biopharmaceutical company developing and commercializing novel therapies for women's health, today announced that the competent court in Geneva, Switzerland has granted the Company's request to withdraw its moratorium considering that the Company is no longer over-indebted.
+GENEVA, Switzerland – December 19, 2022 – ObsEva SA (NASDAQ: OBSV; SIX: OBSN), a biopharmaceutical company developing and commercializing novel therapies for women’s health, today announced that the competent court in Geneva, Switzerland has granted the Company’s request to withdraw its moratorium considering that the Company is no longer over-indebted.

 The Company resolved its over-indebtedness due to the previously announced sale of all its rights to Ebopiprant to XOMA Corporation (XOMA) for an upfront payment of $15 million.
 Additionally, ObsEva is eligible to receive future milestone payments of up to approximately $98 million upon the achievement of certain development and regulatory milestones and sales milestones relating to the development of Ebopiprant under a license agreement with Organon.
 In July 2021, ObsEva granted a license to Organon for the global development, manufacturing, and commercial rights to Ebopiprant.